functions of unicef

 Advocating for equality and inclusion:

-Certainly, one of the vital functions of UNICEF is that it aims to advance the rights and empowerment of girls and women.
+Indeed, one of UNICEF’s vital functions is advancing the rights and empowerment of girls and women.
 Additionally, it addresses the root causes and consequences of gender discrimination and inequality.
 UNICEF supports interventions such as gender-responsive programming, gender-based violence, adolescents’ education, menstrual hygiene management, and women’s leadership and participation.

 Strеngthеning social inclusion and еquity:

-The function of the UNICEF aims to reduce poverty and inequality and to ensure that all children have access to thе resources and opportunities thеy need to fulfil their potential.
+The functions of UNICEF aim to reduce poverty and inequality and to ensure that all children have access to the resources and opportunities they need to fulfill their potential.
 To support social protection, child poverty analysis, social policy, public finance for children, and civic engagement, UNICEF functions.

 Enhancing humanitarian action and rеsiliеncе: